 Sitting Too Close to the TV Will Damage Your Vision

 Fiction: Sitting closer than necessary to the television may give you a headache, but it will not damage your vision.
-Children may do this to see the TV more clearly.
+Children, especially if they're nearsighted, may do this to see the TV more clearly.
 They may, in fact, need glasses.

 Reading in the Dark Will Weaken Your Eyesight

 Fiction: As with sitting too close to the television, you may feel eyestrain or get a headache from reading in the dark, but it will not weaken your eyes.

 Using Glasses or Contacts Will Weaken My Eyesight, and My Eyes Will Eventually Become Dependent On Them

 Fiction: Your eyes will not grow weaker as a result of using corrective lenses.
 Your prescription may change over time due to aging or the presence of disease, but it is not because of your current prescription.

 Fact: Children are not able to outgrow strabismus -- the medical term for crossed eyes -- on their own but, with help, it can be more easily corrected at a younger age.
 That's why it is important for your child to have an eye exam early, first when your child is an infant and then again by age two.